KasperHesse/chisel-cache/docs/notes.md

 - mem.valid: when mem.valid=true, we combinatorially assert signals into controller/cache
 - proc.addr: Use proc.addr to determine indices -> which to replace

-When memory.valid goes high, start processing read data
+When mem.valid goes high, start processing read data

 I/O ports between replacement and cache